abhiksngh/MachineLearningProjects/README.md

 # Machine Learning projects
-Implementation of Supervised ML algorithms.
+Implementation of Supervised and Unsupervised ML algorithms.